 Although vias are essential in multi-layered PCB boards, it is challenging to design and produce them.
-They build paths for the thermal current and electrical flow in between the different layers of the board.
-Essentially, vias are channels that differ in types and magnitude.
+They build paths for the thermal current and electrical flow between the different layers of the board.
+Essentially, vias are channels that differ in type and magnitude.

 Types of PCB via

 There are 5 PCB via types.
 They are;

 1. Blind via – A blind via is a laser that transits from only one layer to the next.